slachiewicz/app/README.md

 ![home](wireframes/home-button.png)

++ Sending emails through the application

+- send emails to multiple candidates by clicking on relevant checkboxes
+- send email to candidate from candidate view page

 + Email indicator on home page and candidate detailed view page

 - if an email has been sent within a month, we display red 'sent icon' with text: Emailed within a month